 At the time, Liverpool were known for their leaky defence, but the Dutchman’s arrival triggered for a reversal in fortunes.

-Soon after, Jurgen Klopp recruited Kevin Trapp to replace the Chuckle Brothers, aka Simon Mignolet and Loris Karius, and the German keeper became a reliable No1.
+Soon after, Jurgen Klopp recruited Alisson to replace living liabilities Simon Mignolet and Loris Karius.

-Naby Keita’s much-anticipated arrival was accompanied with the purchase of Leon Goretzka, fresh off the German’s impressive showing at the 2018 World Cup.
+Naby Keita’s much-anticipated arrival was accompanied with the marquee purchase of Mateo Kovacic, fresh off the Croatia’s impressive showing at the 2018 World Cup.

 With Emre Can leaving on a free and Jordan Henderson mercifully retiring at the age of 28, the Reds underwent a serious makeover in midfield.

-And when Thomas Lemar was revealed as a deadline day signing, Paddy Power decided to pay out on Liverpool winning the title — a decision that was latter justified.
+And when Thomas Lemar was revealed as a deadline day signing, Paddy Power decided to pay out on Liverpool winning the title — a decision that was later justified.

 Here’s a reminder of how Liverpool lined-up for their first game of the season against newly-promoted Wolves…

-Klopp’s favourite XI at the time is well-known but with the likes of Sadio Mane, Alex Oxlade-Chamberlain, Gini Wijnaldum and World Cup winners Dominic Solanke and Adam Lallana on the hoverbench, Liverpool’s success was at least partly down to effective rotation.
+Klopp’s favourite XI at the time is well-known but with the likes of Sadio Mane, Ben Woodburn, Alex Oxlade-Chamberlain, Gini Wijnaldum and World Cup winners Dominic Solanke and Adam Lallana on the hoverbench, Liverpool’s success wavery much down to effective rotation.